egorkaway/weather-hugo-parsa-forestry/content/posts/april-2021-compared-1920-to-2020.md

 url = ""

 +++
-Here is how hot April 2021 was compared to all April months from 1920 to 2020.
+Here is how hot April 2021 was forecast compared to all April months from 1920 to 2020.